-Mapping of Structure-Function Age-Related Connectivity Changes on Cognition Using Multimodal MRI
+Mapping of Structure-Function Age-Related Connectivity Changes on Cognition Using Multimodal MRI: A longitudinal study

 AUTHORS: Pur DR, Preti, MG, De Ribaupierre A, Van De Ville D, Eagleson R, Mella N, de Ribaupierre S